1Password/op-vscode/README.md

 1Password for VS Code provides you with a set of tools to integrate your development workflow with 1Password, powered by the [1Password CLI](https://developer.1password.com/docs/cli).

+**This extension is currently in beta.** If you run into issues or have feedback, please [file an issue](https://github.com/1Password/op-vscode/issues/new).

 ## Quick start

 ⚡️ This quick start guide will get you up and running with the extension.